FrankBeatrice/modern-owl/terms-conditions.md

 introduction: >-
   All right, friends.
 Let’s do this.
 This section will cover basic, frequently asked questions for e-commerce merchants.
-sections:
+questions:
-  - section: How long does shipping take?
+  - question: How long does shipping take?
     answer: >-
       Now that’s a frequent one all right, ain’t it?
 Your answer to this should *manage customer expectations*.
 Just like [a good checkout